-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare \checkmark Experimental or investigational medical and surgical procedures, equipment and medications.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental or investigational medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital.
-Covered only when medically necessary.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ~ Full-time nursing care in your home. \checkmark Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓
+Fees charged for care by your immediate relatives or members of your household. √ Fitness Benefit Please see Health and Wellness Benefit in the Benefit Chart Full-time nursing care in your home. ✓ Home-delivered meals Please see Special Supplemental Benefits for the Chronically ill in the Benefit Chart.
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Please see Special Supplemental Benefits for the Chronically ill in the Benefit Chart.
+Naturopath services (uses natural or alternative treatments). ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Please see Dental Services in the Benefit Chart